JOCRIX/CMOD-A7-Artix-7-Buffer-Board/README.md

 ## **How it works**
 The board uses TXB0108 bidirectional and auto-direction sensing buffers to buffer all the I/O pins.
-Each pin has a maximum I/O current og 50mA and a package total of 100mA per buffer IC.
-The purpose of the board is that drivers will fail before the FPGA does, that is OK.
+Each pin has a maximum I/O current of 50mA and a package total of 100mA per buffer IC.
+The purpose of the board is that the drivers will fail before the FPGA does, that is OK.
 The FPGA is connected to the buffers through 330 ohm resistors, so, if the buffers fail in a spectacular way the FPGA output current is limited to stay within specification of the Artix 7 35T FPGA.

-The rise and fall times of the output of the buffer board has been tested and both rise and fall times are < 5 nS.
+The rise and fall times of the output of the buffer board has been tested and both rise and fall times are 4 < t < 5 [nS].

 The two ADC input pins AIN/NP15, AIN/NP16 are protected against overvoltage conditions with diodes.